 “One of my favourite places to take Alfie in Derbyshire is the Peacock at Barlow.
 You can wear the dog out with a long walk at the nearby Linacre Reservoir before stopping off here for lunch or dinner.
 Dogs are allowed throughout the bar and restaurant and if it’s a nice day then the terrace is a great place to sit and enjoy the stunning views over the countryside opposite.
 The food is absolutely delicious – I can highly recommend the pie!
 As well as this, they’re really friendly towards dogs, rather than just being a place where dogs are allowed.
 Whenever I’ve been, the staff have brought us water and treats and really made a fuss of the dogs.”Samantha Wragg, Coco Travels

-Just down the road from The Peacock is The Tickled Trout which also welcomes dogs in the bar area and outside.
-Read my previous review of the Trout here.
+Just down the road from The Peacock is The Ticked Trout which also welcomes dogs in the bar area and outside.
 And if you fancy doing a Barlow bar crawl – you might as pop in to the gorgeous Derbyshire gin shop en route!
 Read all about that here.

 Jen from She Gets Around, a travel and lifestyle blogger based in Derbyshire